ibm-cloud-docs/cloud-functions-cli-plugin/functions-cli.md

 <dd>The `wsk` client `KEY`.
 This flag is optional.</dd>

 <dt>`--namespace` `NAMESPACE`</dt>
-<dd>An IAM namespace.
+<dd>An IAM namespace name or ID.
 This flag cannot be set for Cloud Foundry namespaces.
 This flag is optional.</dd>
 </dl>

 **Example**